 Chevy’s bumper-to-bumper limited warranty is three years or 36,000 miles, whichever comes first.
 Chevy covers repairs caused by material or workmanship defect.
 Towing, parts, and labor are provided at no charge.
-Unlike many other factory limited warranties, tires are included in Chevy’s warranty.
+Unlike many other factory limited warranties, tires are included in Chevy’s warranty on a prorated basis.

 Keep in mind that no plan covers everything on a car, and there will be some items excluded in this plan, but bumper-to-bumper coverage is as comprehensive as it gets.